Scientific Name

 Etymology

-The formal epithet "varispiralis" (pronounced "var-ee-spir-AL-iss") means "irregularly spiraling" and refers to the spiral growth of the stems of this form.
+The cultivar epithet 'Varispiralis' (pronounced "var-ee-spir-AL-iss") means "variably spiraled" or "irregularly spiraled" and refers to the spiral growth of the stems of this form.

-Eulychnia castanea f. varispiralis is a form of Eulychnia castanea.
+Eulychnia castanea 'Varispiralis' is a mutated form of Eulychnia castanea selected in cultivation.
+The origin is unknown.

 Eulychnia is uncommon in cultivation, and it appears that only collectors with a specific interest in the genus grow them.
 It requires full sun or light shade to maintain a compact growth habit with strong, colored spines.
 It tends to bronze in intense light, encouraging flowering and heavy spine production.
 A light shadow may be helpful on the hottest summer days.